rosshadden/thesis/03-motivation.md

 Another factor in the above process is that of request latency.
 The time it takes for an `HTTP` message to be sent and received is a well-known bottleneck---one which can really only be abated by obtaining a faster connection to the Internet.

-Since the request latency is not easily controlled, the only sensible option is to limit the number of requests.
+> Cornerstone
+Together with colleague Sean Clark, I made a back-end web framework called `Cornerstone`.
+Built on `node.js`---the server-side `JavaScript` platform---`Cornerstone` transpiles

 ## NOTE: these should go in the /details section
+> Since the request latency itself is not easily controlled, the only sensible option is to limit the number of requests.
 > The process outlined above requires `n+1` `HTTP` requests to a web server, where `n` is the number of `AJAX` requests, and naturally `n+1` `HTTP` responses.
 > This means that there are `2n+2`